junglesta/wherenodoctor/_posts/2016-01-01-02-sicknesses-that-are-often-confused.md

 {:.no_toc}

-Spanish Name: SUSTO (HYSTERIA, FRIGHT)
+HYSTERIA, FRIGHT

-According to Mexican villagers, susto is caused by a sudden fright a person has had, or by witchcraft, black magic, or evil spirits.
-A person with susto is very nervous and afraid.
+According to Mexican villagers, hysteria (susto) is caused by a sudden fright a person has had, or by witchcraft, black magic, or evil spirits.
+A person with fright is very nervous and afraid.
 He may shake, behave strangely, not be able to sleep, lose weight, or even die.

-Possible medical explanations for susto:
+Possible medical explanations for hysteria:

-1. In many people, susto is a state of fear or hysteria, perhaps caused by the ‘power of belief’ (see [page 4](#page-4)).
+1. In many people, hysteria is a state of fear, perhaps caused by the ‘power of belief’ (see [page 4](#page-4)).
 For example, a woman who is afraid someone will hex her becomes nervous and does not eat or sleep well.
 She begins to grow weak and lose weight.
 She takes this as a sign she has been hexed, so she becomes still more nervous and frightened.
 Her susto gets worse and worse.

-2. In babies or small children, susto is usually very different.
+2. In babies or small children, hysteria is usually very different.
 Bad dreams may cause a child to cry out in his sleep or wake up frightened.
 High fevers from any illness can cause very strange speech and behavior (delirium).
 A child that often looks and acts worried may be malnourished ([page 112](#page-112)).
 Sometimes early signs of tetanus
 ([page 182](#page-182)) or meningitis ([page 185](#page-185)) are also called susto.

-Treatment:
+**Treatment:**

-When the susto is caused by a specific illness, treat the illness.
+When the hysteria is caused by a specific illness, treat the illness.
 Help the person understand its cause.
 Ask for medical advice, if needed.

-When the susto is caused by fright, try to comfort the person and help him understand that his fear itself is the cause of his problem.
+When the hysteria is caused by fright, try to comfort the person and help him understand that his fear itself is the cause of his problem.
 Magic cures and home remedies sometimes help.

 If the frightened person is breathing very hard and fast, his body may be getting too much air, which may be part of the problem:

 **EXTREME FRIGHT OR HYSTERIA WITH FAST HEAVY BREATHING (HYPERVENTILATION)**

-  Signs:
+**Signs:**

 • person very frightened